Doug Mastriano decides against launching Senate bid

 The potential candidate-in-waiting has remained in the news throughout the year with the rollout of a book and an ongoing book tour.
 He has also kept up meetings across the state with party leaders, including at the county level.

-Among those pushing for him to run is Sen. Steve Daines (R-Mont.), the chairman of the National Republican Senatorial Committee, who has made clear that he believes McCormick is not only the type of candidate who can win a primary, but also a general election matchup against the three-term Senate Democrat with a legendary name in Pennsylvania politics.
+Among those pushing for him to run is Sen. Steve Daines (R-Mont.), the chairman of the National Republican Senatorial Committee, who has made clear he believes McCormick is the type of candidate who can win a primary and a general election matchup against the three-term Senate Democrat with a legendary name in Pennsylvania politics.

 “[McCormick] would be a candidate that I think unites Republicans in Pennsylvania and he’d be a very strong candidate in the primary and the general,” Daines said in March.